Editorial reference page

 - European Conference on Gender Equality in Higher Education

-- UNESCO World Conference on Higher Education - regular convening with substantial gender-in-STEM streams.
+- UNESCO World Conference on Higher Education - a regular convening with substantial gender-in-STEM streams.

-- AAUW Convention - major US venue for gender-in-education policy research.
+- AAUW Convention - a major US venue for gender-in-education policy research.

-- OWSD General Assembly - periodic international convening of women scientists from the developing world.
+- OWSD General Assembly - a periodic international convening of women scientists from low- and middle-income countries.